Go! Go! Kokopolo: Development and release

 A multiplayer mode was planned at one point early in development, but was considered to be too risky to implement with such a small team, and was decided to be saved for any potential sequels.
 The layouts of the stages in the game went through several iterations, as the developers felt that this was one of the most important aspects of the game to get right, due to the limited viewport of the DSi's screen resolution.
-The developers also talked about including a secret ending in the game, which they believe no-one will ever find.
+The developers also talked about including a secret ending in the game, which they believed no-one would ever find.

-The Game was released in PAL regions on August 4, 2011, and in North America on August 11, 2011.
+The Game was released in the PAL region on August 4, 2011, and in North America on August 11, 2011.
 Once released, a game-breaking bug was found in the game, which prevented players from passing a certain boss.
 The developers quickly located and fixed this bug, which was solved with an automatic update.
 Embarrassed by this, Webb released a small humorous comic strip, based on the glitch, to apologize to players whilst they were waiting for it to be fixed.
+On May 30, 2012 it was released in Japan.